 You won’t be able to make an objective decision at the end of a free trial or a test month of a subscription if you don’t pay attention to what you’re actually doing with that subscription during the trial.
 Keep a notebook or spreadsheet with notes about how many items you purchase, how much money you spend, how many items sell, how quickly they sell, and how much the selling price differs from the time you sent it in.

 The great thing about deal lists and scanning software is that they set you off in the direction of deals…but then you’re on your own!
 You have the freedom to buy the exact item on the list, or you can buy other items similar to it.
 If you’re only buying the exact items on the list, you’re limiting yourself as a reseller.
 Spend the extra time to do some research on the rabbit trails, and you may find even better deals that no one else knows about.

 7. Don’t get lazy about going through your deals each day.

 The worst thing to do with an online subscription list is ignore it.
-Set aside a specific time each day to work through your list or play around with an extension like OAXray.
+Set aside a specific time each day to work through your list or play around with your scanning software.
 If you don’t put it on your calendar, you’re much more likely to forget it or slough it off.
 Be consistent and you will develop a habit of doing solid OA each day.
 Most lists are released at around the same time each day, so figure out when it will be in your inbox and set a reminder on your phone to look at it as soon as possible after it’s released.